-Petitions for Modifications or Termination of Trusts
+Petitions for Modification or Termination of Trusts

-- A. Petitions seeking the amendment of a trust must set forth the portion of the trust to be amended by designating language to be deleted in strikeout format, and language to be added by underlining. - B. Petitions seeking authority to terminate a trust pursuant to Probate Code section 15403 must affirmatively allege that the trust is not subject to a valid restraint on transfer of the beneficiary's interest as provided in Probate Code section 15300 et seq. - C. Petitions seeking to amend the provisions of a trust relating to the identification of a successor trustee must contain a provision requiring a trustee's bond unless the petition contains allegations upon which the court may make the finding required by Probate Code section 15602, subdivision (b).
+- A. Petitions seeking the amendment of a trust must set forth in the petition and in the prayer the portion of the trust to be amended by designating language to be deleted in strikeout format, and language to be added by underlining. - B. Petitions seeking authority to terminate a trust pursuant to Probate Code section 15403 must affirmatively allege that the trust is not subject to a valid restraint on transfer of the beneficiary's interest as provided in Probate Code section 15300 et seq. - C. Petitions seeking to amend the provisions of a trust relating to the identification of a successor trustee must contain a provision requiring a trustee's bond unless the petition contains allegations upon which the court may make the finding required by Probate Code section 15602, subdivision (b).
 (Adopted 1/1/2008; Rev. & Renum.
-1/1/2014)
+1/1/2014; Rev. 1/1/2018)